skhunDC/Annual_Raise/README.txt

 - Hourly increase now drives percent and slider values so exact cents persist.
 - Fixed hourly increase initialization so saved percentages remain when $/hr is blank.
 - Fixed rounding so $/hr values like 1.00 are not increased to 1.01.
+- Enforced two-decimal rounding for $/hr increases when editing or loading employees.